 - Add in the almond milk and sour cream and stir with a sturdy spoon until mixture comes together.

-- Set dough aside to rest for 30 minutes.
+- Wrap dough in plastic wrap and chill for 30 minutes.

 - Preheat the oven to 400 F.